 With a real estate vacancy rate of only 0.0%, the Bellaire neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Bellaire neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Bellaire neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 13.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.9% of all neighborhoods in America.

 In the Bellaire neighborhood, 24.6% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 97.7% of the neighborhoods in America.